Thank you for your interest in Cleveland Indians Charities.

 Please print and complete the Diamond Improvement Grant Application Form in full.
 Typewritten applications are preferred.
 Incomplete applications will not be accepted.

-PLEASE SEND FOUR (4) COPIES OF YOUR COMPLETED APPLICATION PACKAGE TO:
+PLEASE SEND A COPY OF YOUR COMPLETED APPLICATION PACKAGE TO:

 Cleveland Indians Charities